 Bonus: Don’t Believe Everything You Think

-Our ego wants keep us safe so the tape in your head will tell you to stay the same or things could get worse but the truth is if you don’t grow and change you won’t get better.
-Please know that you are so much more than this condition and it is just one small part of your life that will improve with self love.
-If you invest in caring for yourself with nutrient dense food, supplements, relaxation, and positive self talk, slowly things will turn around for you.
+Our ego wants to keep us safe so the tape in your head will tell you to stay the same or things could get worse but the truth is if you don’t grow and change you won’t get better.
+Please know that you are so much more than this condition and it is just one small part of your life that will improve with self-love.
+If you invest in caring for yourself with nutrient-dense food, supplements, relaxation, and positive self-talk, slowly things will turn around for you.

 About the Author